kar-the-dev/KarBot-Old/README.md

-# Kar's Games offical website code
+# KarBot official website code
 ## We are open source!